Online Training Starts February 2021

 The Faculty & Visiting Teachers:

-are highly experienced practitioners and teachers of mindfulness, both Irish and international, and experts in the fields of teaching mindfulness-based interventions, the research behind them and the Eastern and Western psychologies underpinning them.
-Among them will be: Niamh Barrett, Fiona O’Donnell, Christina Feldman, Alvina Cassidy, Dr Sarah-Jane Cullinane, Niamh Digan, Sarah Silverton, Emma Philbin Bowman, Marian O’Brien Hughes, Dr Elma Hedderman, Dr Alistair Wilson, Trish Haugh, Dr Terry Hyland, Josephine Lynch & Helen Byrne.
+All our teachers are highly experienced practitioners and teachers of mindfulness, both Irish and international, and experts in the fields of teaching mindfulness-based interventions, the research behind them and the Eastern and Western psychologies underpinning them.
+Among them will be: Christina Feldman, John Peacock, Niamh Barrett, Fiona O’Donnell, Dominic Cogan, Alvina Cassidy, Dr Sarah-Jane Cullinane, Niamh Digan, Sarah Silverton, Emma Philbin Bowman, Marian Hughes, Dr Elma Hedderman, Dr Alistair Wilson, Trish Haugh, Dr Terry Hyland, Josephine Lynch & Helen Byrne.

 Click Here for biographies of the faculty